noorhanalayyoub/Inception/README.md

  # Dockerd
  dockerd is jus "Docker Daemon" a background process responsible for managing Docker containers on a system.
 <summary> more on how it actually works </summary>
+Dockerd is always listening for requests from the API client (docker CLI)
+- it builds docker images and manages the network
+- runs and stops containers
+How it Works?

+    The user runs a Docker command (docker run, docker ps, etc.).
+    The Docker CLI sends an API request to dockerd. dockerd processes the request and performs the necessary actions.